-KMZ and GPX files have application with handheld GPS units, smart devices and Google Earth.
+KMZ and GPX files have application with handheld GNSS units, smart devices and Google Earth.

-The "Humanitarian Field Guide to GPS Technology" is a 7 page PDF document that covers GPS basics, waypoints, tracks, scale, coordinate systems, and datums.
-It discusses the interaction of KMZ files, GPX files and GPS data with Google Earth.
-It includes links to mapping and GPS resources.
+The "Humanitarian Field Guide to GNSS Technology" is a 7 page PDF document that covers GNSS basics, waypoints, tracks, scale, coordinate systems, and datums.
+It discusses the interaction of KMZ files, GPX files and GNSS data with Google Earth.
+It includes links to mapping and GNSS resources.